apache/yunikorn-site/docs/design/interface_message_simplification.md

  * limitations under the License.
  -->

-# Simplyfing Interface Messages and Breaking Shim build dependency on Core
+# Simplifying Interface Messages and Breaking Shim build dependency on Core

 # Proposal
 This document describes a) complexity hidden behind existing Interface messages and